 Quick Answer

-For most UK tradespeople, Facebook still wins on direct leads because 60% of trades businesses rate it their top platform, and 38.8 million UK users means your local customers are almost certainly on it.
+Your social media strategy is probably all over the place and that is costing you leads.
+Facebook still wins for direct bookings; 60% of trades businesses rate it their top platform and 38.8 million UK users means your local customers are already on it.
 Instagram is your portfolio window for younger clients.
-TikTok is where you build serious reach for free, the trade content going viral there is remarkable.
-The smart move is Facebook as your anchor for local leads, TikTok for organic growth, and Instagram to showcase your best work.
+TikTok is where you build serious reach for free.
+At Digital Toolbag I tell my clients the same thing: Facebook as your anchor for local leads, TikTok for organic growth, and Instagram to showcase your best work.
+That is your Attract layer sorted.

 Table of Contents